royerlab/arbol/README.md

 ## Roadmap
 Some ideas we might consider from serious to highly speculative:
 - More color styles to choose from
-- Intercept stdout from C code so that printouts from libraries called from python are formatted too.
+- Intercept stdout from C code so that printouts from libraries called from python are formatted too, unclear is that's possible.
 - Generate tree automatically by inspecting stack?
-- Interoperability with logging package
+- Interoperability with logging package?

 ## Authors